 The specially designed app will assist in maintaining hive record information that satisfies the requirements of the National Biosecurity Code of Practice.
 The program is intended for small commercial and recreational beekeepers who sell honeybee products direct to:

 Boutique shops, such as Bakeries, Fruit and Vegetable, Delicatessens, Restaurants and similar

 The low annual fee includes the use of the hive management app and an annual desk audit.

-AHBIC in partnership with Sugar Australia have launched the Sugar 4 bees program to assist beekeepers in the purple zones.
+AHBIC in partnership with Sugar Australia have launched the Sugar 4 bees program to assist beekeepers affected by the Emergency Response.

 The first collection of Sugar 4 Bees took place in May, a second was completed in early August, we supplied sugar dust to several beekeepers with the help of the NSW DPI at Somersby.

 Mid August with the generous assistance of Ecrotek in Blayney, additional dust was supplied to beekeepers in the Gumble Purple zone.
 There are still numerous bags available for Gumble Beekeepers, please complete the form below to secure your collection, we will be in touch to finalise with you.